 On this week’s ‘Be Well’ blog, we decided to switch things up by passing the mic to a few of our lovely retail partners—Selby’s Bunker Coffee & Gifts in Cole Harbour and Honey & Ginger (Dartmouth and Bedford).
 We recently had the opportunity to interview them; to ask how they feel about local businesses serving their surrounding communities while supporting local creators, artisans and other small businesses/small business owners along the way.

 Note: This is Vol. 1 of our brand new interview series.
-Be sure to stay tuned in the coming weeks for more Q&A’s just like this!
+Be sure to stay tuned in the future for more Q&A’s just like this!

 Without further ado, here’s what they had to say:

 1. In your opinion, why is it important to serve and offer local/alternative products to smaller communities?
 Do you feel there is a strong market for the products you offer within the communities you serve?

 Jason Selby, Owner of Selby’s Bunker Coffee & Gifts in Cole Harbour: “Supporting local artisans and entrepreneurs is important to us because… the makers, dreamers and creatives make up the character and vibrancy of our community!
 We try to source everything locally first before looking elsewhere – for example, in our café, our Selby’s Bunker roast is roasted right here in Nova Scotia by Joey Matthews – a fine gent I grew up a few houses down the street from.